atomone-hub/govgen-validators/94ded263f7bf10f14eca7fd5ed99541b2ba78d02/SG-1.md

 - Tobias, Founder, toschdev on Discord
 - Lobo, CEO, sg1validator on Discord
-- Clyde, DevOps, clydedev on Discord
+- Clyde, DevOps, clyd_dev on Discord

 6) Link to your main social accounts